 LEUKAPHERESIS T cells are collected via leukapheresis at a qualified center.1

-MANUFACTURING Cells are sent to a manufacturing site for purification, engineering, and expansion delivering a defined composition of CAR-positive viable T cells (consisting of 1:1 CD8 and CD4 components).
+MANUFACTURING Cells are sent to a manufacturing site for purification, engineering, and expansion delivering a defined ratio of CAR-positive viable T cells (consisting of 1:1 CD8 and CD4 components).
 Ensure that patients understand the risk (11%) of manufacturing failure.
 Rates of manufacturing failure in the commercial setting differ from rates in the clinical trial.1

 INFUSION Breyanzi is delivered as separate vials of CD8-positive and CD4-positive cells.
 Lymphodepletion chemotherapy (fludarabine 30 mg/m2/day and cyclophosphamide 300 mg/m2/day concurrently for 3 days) should be completed 2 to 7 days before administration of Breyanzi.1

 A single dose of Breyanzi is 90 to 110 × 106 CAR-positive viable T cells for LBCL after 1 line of therapy, and